onriv/lean4ij/README.md

 - [ ] run and build (debug cannot be supported, although arend has this)
 - [ ] some more logs with different levels
 - [ ] refactor the frontend impl (currently it's written as for feasibility test)
-- [ ] all messages in the external infoview failed
+- [x] all messages in the external infoview failed (via caching server notification now)
+- [ ] check why sometimes lsp requires multiple start
 ## Acknowledgments

 The following projects give great help for developing the plugin: